Careers360 Logo

 (C) 2q

-(d) 2q + 1
+(D) 2q + 1

 For example let q = 3, then q + 1 = 3 + 1 = 4

-Hence C is incorrect option.
+Hence, C is the incorrect option.

-Option D always gives odd integer for every value of q, hence option D is the answer.
+But 2q + 1 always gives an odd integer for every value of q.

-For example let q = 2, then 2q + 1 = 2 × 2 + 1 \Rightarrow 5
+For example, let q = 2 (even), then 2q + 1 = 2 × 2 + 1 5,

 Question:3

-n2 – 1 divisible by 8, if n is
+n2 – 1 is divisible by 8 if n is

 (A) an integer